Are you planning your holiday in North Wales in 2025 and thinking about climbing Yr Wyddfa (Snowdon)?

 For these reasons we don’t advise anyone to try it unless:

-You reach it by starting along the PYG Track - approximately a third of the way along there is a right turn at a stile at Bwlch y Moch for a clearly marked path leading up to the ridge.
+You reach it by starting along the PYG Track - approximately a third of the way along there is a right turn at a stile at Bwlch y Moch (with a warning sign), where a clearly marked path leads up to the ridge.

 To avoid Crib Goch continue left at this point to continue on the PYG Track.